Popular Products

 After you give birth to your baby, your pelvic floor muscles stretch and weaken even further.
 You may also experience increased bladder leaks and weakness immediately after birth if you had an epidural as it makes it harder to know when you need to go.
 It’s worth remembering that it’s very common for new mums to experience some incontinence in the first year after having their baby.

-How much you leak and how long this will last will depend on how you gave birth, what happened during labour and whether you had incontinence problems during pregnancy.
+How much you leak and how long this will last will depend on how you gave birth, what happened during labour and whether you had urinary incontinence problems during pregnancy.
 For some women, the problem goes away within a few weeks of giving birth.
 For others, it can continue for some months.

 The pelvic floor is a set of muscles, ligaments and tissues that stretch across your pelvic bones; they support your pelvic organs which include your uterus, vagina, bladder and bowels.

 Taking a few minutes every day to do exercises can help strengthen the pelvic floor and these movements should be started in the early stages of pregnancy and as soon as you feel comfortable after the birth of your baby.
-If you’re struggling with stitches then you can do the exercises lying down to start until you feel comfortable.
+If you’re struggling with stitches then you can do the exercises lying down to start with and until you feel comfortable.

-The movements can be done pretty much anywhere, and the best part is, only you will know you’re doing them!
+These exercises can be done pretty much anywhere, and the best part is, only you will know you’re doing them!

 Try out this simple pelvic floor exercise: